moiexpositoalonsolab/moiexpositoalonsolab.github.io/_pages/datadownload.md

 - locations_data: this table includes information about the 45 locations where Arabidopsis were plantes all over the world <br>
 - worldclim_sitesdata: this table includes climatic variables for all  the sites where Arabidopsis was plantes <br>

-Relevant Datasets to the GrENE-net Project that you can download
+Datasets that you can directly download:
 ## Tables

 | Name            |  Download                                                             |